crownstone/crownstone-lib-python-ble/README.md

 # set the switch stat eusing the control module
-ble.connect(address) # address is a mac address ble.control.setSwitchState(0)
+ble.connect(address) # address is a mac address ble.control.setSwitch(0)
 ble.disconnect()
 ```

 Methods:

-##### `setSwitchState(switchState: float)`
+##### `setSwitch(switchVal: int)`
 > You can switch the Crownstone.
-0 for off, 1 for on, between 0 and 1 to dim.
+0 for off, 100 for on, between 0 and 100 to dim.
+There are also special values to be found in SwitchValSpecial.
 If you want to dim, make sure dimming is enabled.
 You can enable this using the allowDimming method.
-##### `switchRelay(switchState)`
+##### `setRelay(turnOn: bool)`
 > DEVELOPMENT ONLY: you can switch the relay.
-0 for off, 1 for on.
-Use the setSwitchState instead.
+True for on, False for off.
+Use the setSwitch instead.
-##### `switchPWM(switchState)`
+##### `setDimmer(intensity)`
 > DEVELOPMENT ONLY: you can switch the IGBTs.
-0 for off, 1 for on, in between for dimming.
-Use the setSwitchState instead.
+0 for off, 100 for on, in between for dimming.
+Use the setSwitch instead.
 ##### `commandFactoryReset()`
 > Assuming you have the encryption keys, you can use this method to put the Crownstone back into setup mode.
 ##### `allowDimming(allow: bool)`